 The process of domain extraction can be summarized as follows (cf. also Fig. 5, and 6).
 The pattern matching module of the domain extraction system tries to match the left-hand side of each concept extraction rule.
 For each match, the resulting bindings of the matching process are retrieved and the instructions (properly instantiated) on the right-hand side of the rule are executed.
-These instructions consist of adding a new node to the domain model, adding a property together with the related object to the domain model, and merging the extracted information with the domain model (in case a property of an object needs to be added but the object is already present in the model)2.
+These instructions consist of adding a new node to the domain model, adding a property together with the related object to the domain model, and merging the extracted information with the domain model (in case a property of an object needs to be added but the object is already present in the model).
+The primitive operations that are performed on a domain model are add_node and add_edge operations.
 The domain extraction module thus also performs merging of overlapping models that are extracted from different sentences of a single dialogue.